 Careless layout results in chopped redheads

 Recently I supported a coffee table book on Kickstarter for portraits of ladies with red hair1 .
 Redhead Beauty by Brian Dowling.
+Images shown here are displayed within acceptable use terms of United States and International Copyright Laws.
 I’m not concerned about the fact the book was received three months later than promised.
 I am not concerned about not getting the promised backer credit.

 I am upset about the poor placement of the models within the frame.
-No – not artist license with framing the picture.
+No – not artistic license with framing the picture.
 The problem is the placement within the book.

 Several photographs span two pages, with the model in the absolute center.
 Having the person’s head and torso on one page, with the legs on the other page is okay.
 Cutting their face in half is not good.
 The binding of the pages distorts the image.
 In the example to the right, the poor girl is missing a significant portion of her face.